webix-hub/gitbook-webix-jet/start.md

 npm start
 ```

 Next, open ```http://localhost:8080``` in the browser.
-You’ll see the application interface.
+You will see the application interface.
 Let’s have a look at what it has inside.

 ## The Application Structure